leocavalcante/siler/docs/graphql/subscriptions.md

 ];
 ```

-Yeap, it is just resolving to the message that it received.
+Yeap, it is just resolving to the message that it receives.

 ** But where this message comes from?**